Terri-Denise Cortvriend: House reform

+Environment and climate

-Cortvriend was one of the founders of the Aquidneck Island Climate Caucus which is a group of legislators and their constituents who want to give voice to the importance of mitigating and adapting to the changing climate.
+Cortvriend was one of the founders of the Aquidneck Island Climate Caucus, a group of legislators and their constituents who want to give voice to the importance of mitigating and adapting to the changing climate.
 The caucus will be used as a vehicle for legislators to engage with their communities about environmental bills and issues coming before them.